 The charity is governed by a board of trustees who may number up to eighteen.
-As at $31^{st}$ March 2014 there were ten trustees, one having resigned in January 2014 and currently there are eight trustees.
+As at 31st March 2015 there were nine trustees, and the board is currently in the process of recruiting more.
 They govern in accordance with the Memorandum and Articles of Association originally incorporated in the name of the East Kent Hospice Project.